carsonpadawon/vmc-field-team.github.io/labs/OLD-DO-NOT-USE/hcx-lab.md

 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/HCX/HCX1.jpg)

-Hybrid Cloud Extension abstracts on-premises and cloud resources and presents them to the apps as one continuous hybrid cloud.
+HCX IS GREAT!
+It abstracts on-premises and cloud resources and presents them to the apps as one continuous hybrid cloud.
 On this, Hybrid Cloud Extension provides high-performance, secure and optimized multisite interconnects.
 The abstraction and interconnects create infrastructure hybridity.
 Over this hybridity, Hybrid Cloud Extension facilitates secure and seamless app mobility and disaster recovery across on-premises vSphere platforms and VMware Clouds.
 Hybrid Cloud Extension is a multi-site, multi cloud service, facilitating true hybrid cloud.

 ### Hybrid Cloud Extension Features